oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 for each category of payload by providing a *context URL template*.
 The context URL template uses the following terms:
-- `{context-url}` is the canonical resource path to the `$metadata` document,
+- `{context-url}` is the canonical resource path to the `$metadata` document.
-- `{entity-collection}` is the name of an entity set [#OData-CSDL#EntitySet] or the canonical path to a collection-valued containment navigation property (implicit entity set [#OData-CSDL#ContainmentNavigationProperty]),
+- A _canonical collection_ is an entity set [#OData-CSDL#EntitySet]
+or a collection addressed by a collection-valued containment navigation property [#OData-CSDL#ContainmentNavigationProperty].
+We denote by `{canonical-collection}` the canonical URL [#OData-URL#CanonicalURL] that addresses a canonical collection relative to the service root.
-- `{entity-singleton}` is the name of a singleton or the canonical path to a single-valued containment navigation property,
+- A _canonical singleton_ is a singleton [#OData-CSDL#Singleton]
+or an entity addressed by a single-valued collection-valued containment navigation property.
+We denote by `{canonical-singleton}` the canonical URL that addresses a canonical singleton relative to the service root.
-- `{entity}` is the canonical URL for an entity within a collection,
+- A _canonical member_ is an entity within a canonical collection.
+We denote by `{canonical-member}` the canonical URL that addresses a canonical member relative to the service root.
-- `{select-list}` is an optional parenthesized comma-separated list of selected properties, instance annotations, functions, and actions,
+- `{select-list}` is an optional parenthesized comma-separated list of selected properties, instance annotations, functions, and actions.
 - `{property-path}` is the
-path to a structural property of the entity,
+path to a structural property of the entity.
-- `{type-name}` is a qualified type name,
+- `{type-name}` is a qualified type name.
 - `{/type-name}` is an optional type-cast segment containing the qualified name of a derived or implemented type prefixed with a forward slash.

-Key values in the canonical path in `{entity-collection}`, `{entity-singleton}`, and `{entity}` are represented in canonical form
+Key values in the canonical path in `{canonical-collection}`, `{canonical-singleton}`, and `{canonical-member}` are represented in canonical form
 (parentheses-style) without percent-encoding.

 The full grammar for the context URL is defined in